 PAM also reduces the risk of disclosed passwords or day-to-day accounts being used as domain administrators – exactly the kind of thing that make a hacker’s job easier.

-Of course, this is just the tip of the iceberg: there’s much more to MIM and its many features.
+Of course, this is just the tip of the iceberg: there’s much more to Microsoft Identity Manager and its many features.